-The use of the Electronic Visit Verification (EVV) system is mandatory for ADHC Services.
-The EVV system requires use of the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OAAS.
-The system is to be used to electronically "check in" and "check out" waiver recipients when they arrive and when they leave the ADHC center.
+The use of the Electronic Visit Verification (EVV) system is mandatory for Adult Day Health Care Services.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OAAS.
+Adult Day Health Care transportation is exempt from this mandatory requirement.